unifiedjs/unifiedjs.github.io/doc/learn/tree-traversal.md

 Traversal means stopping at every node to do something.
 So, tree traversal means doing something for every node in a tree.

-Tree traversal is often also called “walking a tree”, or “visiting a tree”.
+Tree traversal is often also called “walking a tree”.
+Or “visiting a tree”.

 To learn more, continue reading, but when working with unist (unified’s trees) you probably need either: